 I am a woman of Canadian and British background now living in California.
 I was the child of a military family and spent time in England, Germany, and Canada during my childhood.
 I am fluent in English and French and learning Spanish and German.

 At fifteen, I was cycling with two younger children, one of whom was struck by a car.
-I reacted instinctively; I sent the other child to a nearby house to call 911; I kept the injured child still and comforted until EMS arrived, and happily, the incident ended well.
+I reacted instinctively; I sent the other child to a nearby house to call 911; I kept the injured child still and comforted him until EMS arrived, and the incident ended well.
 I received much praise for my calmness, presence of mind, and maturity in dealing with this situation, and it was then that I began to consider nursing as a career.
-I have always thought of nursing as a career choice that I feel privileged to fulfill.
+I have always considered nursing a career choice I feel privileged to fulfill.